Traffic enforcement strategiesPolice

 In 2009 the Traffic Unit participated in the national and state programs mentioned above, such as the Click It or Ticket and Drive Sober, or Get Pulled Over campaigns and were entered into a drawing.
-We won a handheld laser and a new Dodge Charger that has been made part of the Traffic Unit fleet.
+We won a handheld laser (right) and a new Dodge Charger that has been made part of the Traffic Unit fleet.

 Neighborhood traffic complaints